 With segmentation, you can send a broadcast only to those that didn’t open your last message (ask them why), or to those that showed interest (a second pitch).

-You can also split test messaging amongst different groups in order to A/B test titles, content, or best practices.
+You can also split test messaging amongst different groups to A/B test titles, content, or best practices.

 As you can see, segmentation isn’t rocket science, but it is work, which is why most don’t take the time to do it right.

 If you do, you’ll immediately separate yourself from the pack.

 Your email list is one of your most valuable resources, and if you learn how to treat it right, it will pay for itself many times over.

 Over time, you can start tracking how much money people on your list spend on average.
 This will tell you how much your list is worth.

 If a list of 10,000 people usually spends $50,000 on a campaign, and you run two of those campaigns each year, you could average it out and say that each subscriber is worth $10 a year.

 When you do the math like that, it is easy to see how losing several hundred subscribers could be dangerous to your bottom line.